WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/AI/README.md

 ## Overview

-This example project demonstrate how to use WPC Python driver to acquire multi-channel AI data simultaneously.
+This example project demonstrates how to use WPC Python driver to acquire multi-channel AI data simultaneously.
 Also, we show how to perform data acquisition in on-demand, N samples and continuous mode individually.

 In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).